 - Provide tax advice to individuals and small businesses that face CRA audits, accompany clients to the audit, and communicate directly with the CRA on their behalf

 - Represent taxpayers who have been reassessed by the CRA, who have had expenses or deductions rejected by the CRA, or who wish to object to a CRA assessment or reassessment

 - Negotiate the removal of CRA wage garnishments, bank account seizures, and property liens

 - Represent clients facing criminal prosecution for tax evasion, fraud, and other tax-related issues

 - Communicate and negotiate with the CRA to arrange tax payment plans

 - Work with our clients to appeal tax rulings and provide representation in the Court of Appeals

 - Provide counseling to individuals and businesses regarding tax matters

 - Resolve a wide variety of tax disputes, and more

 Contact us today for more information and to find out how we can help resolve your tax situation.
-Our unique experience and diverse team of experts make us an excellent choice for whatever your tax problem may be.
+Our unique experience and diverse team of professionals make us an excellent choice for whatever your tax problem may be.